 The Frequency Of Endpoint Attacks

-According to a 2020 study by the Ponemon Institute, in the previous 12 months, 68% of organizations experienced one or more endpoint attacks that successfully compromised data and/or their IT infrastructure.
+According to a study by the Ponemon Institute, 68% of organizations have experienced one or more endpoint attacks that successfully compromised data and/or their IT infrastructure.
 The same report found that 68% of IT professionals found that the frequency of endpoint attacks had increased since the year before.

 Ransomware is one of the most common and most dangerous types of malware currently in circulation.
 Once downloaded to the victim’s device, the malware holds corporate data hostage by locking users out of it or encrypting it until the target organization pays a ransom.
-51% of organizations were hit by ransomware across 2019 and 2020, and the criminals successfully encrypted data in 73% of those attacks.
+53% of organizations were hit by a successful ransomware attack in 2021, and around 23% of those were hit more than once.